-In view of the application, NM comprises two standardised interfaces:
+In view of the application, NM comprises two standardized interfaces:

-Software: Application program ### NM

-Network behaviour: Station ### Communication medium
+- Software: Application program \leftrightarrow NM - Network behavior: Station \leftrightarrow Communication medium

 The resulting entire system is open.
 Thus, it can adapt to new requirements within the restrictions defined by the system design.